MalyalaShreya/Chatbox-with-end-to-end-encryption/README.md

 * Peer to peer connection is made using tcp sockets
 * RSA algorithm is used for encryption and decryption
+* XOR cipher is used for key exchange

 ## Concurrency